Delscid/Checksum/README.md

 # Checksum

-A simple light-weight checksum tool to help with command-line checksum interaction in Windows without installing anything.
+A simple light-weight checksum tool to help with command-line checksum generation in Windows without installing anything.

-Designed to be a portable utility, with as few external dependencies as possible.
+The tool is designed to be portable with as few dependencies and associated files as possible, currently it does not work on other platforms however it may be ported to .Net Core in the future.